Discover best practice tips and localization strategies to reach more users in Mexico

-Example: Using seasonality to customise and promote events.
+Example: Using seasonality to customize and promote events.

 There are 3 main ways to acquire new users in Mexico.

-First, developers that have passed the app localisation review can get featured on Google Play – which, when done at a very local level, can be a great way to attract new users.
+First, developers that have passed the localization review can get featured on Google Play – which, when done at a very local level, can be a great way to attract new users.